tutek1/DTLabs/02_Player/lab02.md

 ## Bonus - Velocity-based player
 Duration: hh:mm:ss

 This is a **optional** section, where we will expand on the Player Controller from previous sections.
 This version will not just override the **velocity** every frame but add to it.
-This will make the player have acceleration, deceleration, and inertia, which will feel more natural while remaining responsive.
-It is not strictly better or worse than the controller we already have.
-It always depends on the games you are making.
+This will make the player have **acceleration**, **deceleration**, and **inertia**, which will feel more natural while remaining responsive.
+This approach is not strictly better or worse than the controller we already have.
+It always depends on the games you are making, however this approach is very common, so I would like to go over it.

 ### Additional parameters
 First, let's define some more `@export` variables.